openssl/general-policies/policies/security-policy.md

    they got from some vendor (and likely bundled with an operating system).
    The most effective way for these sites to get protected is to get an updated version from that vendor.

+## Security release update recommendations

+Our security advisories describe the affected configurations or applications.
+We always recommend to review the advisories before rushing to update the systems running with the unfixed releases.

+However in general it is a good idea to update the systems as soon as possible with the security update releases that contain **Critical** or **High** severity issue fixes.

+As the **Moderate** and **Low** severity issues are either unlikely to be exploitable and/or the impact of the successful exploit is limited, we recommend to schedule the updates without an urgency.

+## CVSS score differences

+The CVSS scoring system does not properly reflect the broad usage of the OpenSSL Library and does not fully account for likelihood of a configuration being affected.
+For that reason we do not use the CVSS scoring system to determine the severity and the CVSS score provided by independent parties might severely differ from the severity we have assigned.

 [SRT]: /policies/general/glossary/#srt